-In addition, NASMHPD has an affiliation with the approximately 195 state psychiatric hospitals, which include hospitals for children, adults, older persons, and people who have entered the mental health system via the court system.
-The superintendents have established the following four regional organizations, each of which meet annually: the Southern States Psychiatric Hospital Association (SSPHO), the Midwestern Association of Mental Health Organizations (MASMHO), the Western Psychiatric State Hospital Association (WPSHA), and the Northeast Region.
+NASMHPD has an affiliation with the approximately 195 state psychiatric hospitals located throughout the United States.
+The facilities include hospitals for children, adults, older persons, and people who have entered the mental health system via the court system.
+In addition, NASMHPD has helped establish the following regional organizations, each of which meet annually: the Southern States Psychiatric Hospital Association (SSPHA) and the Western Psychiatric State Hospital Association (WPSHA).

 NASMHPD Research Institute, Inc. (NRI)